 Also, do not miss to see the boat exhibitions, Shipbuildings from the 1800s, which is now well known as Norway’s oil capital.
 The authentic sail loft from The 1980s is now shifted to the museum, and it is having all the sail-makers pieces of equipment.

-At Breidablikk, you will see the actual Victorian-era collections like Furniture, Fabrics, Ceramic Stoves, Chandeliers, Knick-Knacks, Flowers, and arrangement designed by the Norwegian artists.
+At Breidablikk, you will see the actual Victorian-era collections like Furniture, Fabrics, Ceramic Stoves, Chandeliers, Knick-Knacks, Flowers, and arrangement designed by Norwegian artists.

-Apart from the collection, there are plenty of things to see such as an old house of the 1950s, Library, Dining room, Laundry room, servant’s quarter, and a bomb shelter, which was established by the family in 1939.
+Apart from the collection, there are plenty of things to see such as an old house of the 1950s, a Library, Dining room, Laundry room, servant’s quarter, and a bomb shelter, which was established by the family in 1939.